clearlyspam23/EntityComponentSystem/README.txt

 *******COMPONENTS*******

-to define a component, first publicly extend the Component class (defined in Component.h) then, at the top of your class declaration, include the macro COMPONENT then, at some point in your code (preferably in a .cpp), include the macro REGISTER_COMPONENT(class, number) where class is the typename of the Component class you wish to register, and number is the id number you wish to give it. please note that 0<=id<MAX_COMPONENTS (defined in typedefs.h, default 32)
+to define a component, first publicly extend the Component class (defined in Component.h), passing as a template argument the name of the subclass then, at some point in your code (in an appropriate source file), include the macro REGISTER_COMPONENT(class, number) where class is the typename of the Component class you wish to register, and number is the id number you wish to give it. please note that 0<=id<MAX_COMPONENTS (defined in typedefs.h, default 32)